Are you a businessman/woman?

-So while doing this the founder has received accolades from reputable organizations like the New York Enterprise Report, Forbes, CNBC, and at some point, he was in the Wall Street Journal bestseller list.
+While doing this, the founder has received accolades from reputable organizations like the New York Enterprise Report, Forbes, CNBC, and at some point, he was in the Wall Street Journal best seller list.

-Furthermore, John has also been invited to some prominent organizations to give a keynote speech; this includes Microsoft, American Express, eBay, Verizon, and HP.
+Furthermore, John has also been invited to some prominent organizations to give a keynote speech; these include Microsoft, American Express, eBay, Verizon, and HP.